 Depreciation and amortization.
 Depreciation and amortization is recorded on our hotel buildings over 40 years for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
-Our depreciation and amortization expense increased \$0.4 million from the three months ended June 30, 2014.
-The increase is primarily due to depreciation on capital expenditures from our recent hotel renovations, partially offset by an increase in fully depreciated furniture, fixtures and equipment.
+Our depreciation and amortization expense decreased \$0.2 million from the three months ended September 30, 2014.
+The decrease is primarily due to an increase in fully depreciated furniture, fixtures and equipment, partially offset by depreciation from capital expenditures from our recent hotel renovations.